tweqx/solving_cicada/cicadaos/560.13_dieharder/README.md

   If the tests (without limiting the number of samples) were working correctly, the p-values should be uniformly distributed.
 An Anderson-Darling test was used to check for this.
 For both failing tests, the p-value obtained was 0%.
 This invalidates the null-hypothesis and thus proves that Dieharder with default parameters is not reliable on such small files.

+Interestingly, doing both (limiting the number of samples in order not to have rewinds and sampling 100 files from `/dev/random`) results, after application of the Anderson-Darling test, in a p-value less than 0.01 for the GCD test.
+This suggests that the two failing tests do not even work on random files for such a small number of samples.

 ## Contact & Links
 `iiisak`, `Mae3301#6221`, `tweqx`